Go back

 diabetes

-Stable blood sugar breakfast: how to start your day without spikes and crashes 🍳πŸ₯‘
+Stable blood sugar breakfast: how to start your day without spikes and crashes 🍳🥑

-Stable blood sugar levels are crucial for your energy, concentration and overall health.
-Especially in the morning, when your body is coming out of a long night of fasting, it is important to consciously choose what you eat.
+Stable blood sugar levels are crucial for your energy, concentration, and overall health.
+Especially in the morning, when your body is coming off a long night of fasting, it's important to consciously choose what you eat.

 stable blood sugar breakfast